matthewliuswims/name-keeper/README.md

 7) setState unmounting issues

 ---
-9) allow user to edit they long-press on the box (gives them edit+delete) options
+9) allow user to edit they long-press (or swipe)..fotced touch on the box (gives them edit+delete) options
 10) make sort icon target area bigger
 11) bug: sorting (after saving a new user) <-- hard to replicate
 12) move people from group to group <-- suport this.
 13) bug: adding in a user which isn't the first group, only have 1 slection of the user
 14) after adding a group, just take them to the group screen.
+15) prepopulate edit group input
+16) padding on topleft groups icon is different
+17) edit instead of three colons at top right
+18) asbtract styles from base.js (e.g. modalContent, modalHeader, modalMsg )
+19) add proptypes
+20) individual modals don't need to know their own state

 ### Version 2 feature requests
 1) geolocation?